 Nerja offers an amazing array of wonderful beaches, nestled among rocky outcrops, with crystal clear waters and all the necessary visitor amenities.
 Each has at least one good restaurant or chiringuito, as well as toilet facilities, showers and kiosks.
 Some are relatively straight beaches, while others are in charming coves, hugged by the cliffs.

-The most popular beach for families is Burriana Beach, which tends to be busy in the summer months, due to its children’s play area.
+In Nerja, Spain, the beach is the most popular hangout spot for locals.
+And the most well-known beach for families is Burriana Beach, which tends to be busy in the summer months, due to its children’s play area.
 There are pedalos on hire as well as sun beds with parasols and the beach is of a Blue Flag status.
 Next in line are three smaller beaches, located just to the east of the Balcón de Europa.
 Calahonda Beach, Chorillo Beach and Carabeo beach are probably not the best for families, as they are only accessible via a footpath down the cliff.
 However, all three are wonderfully scenic and offer a variety of chiringuitos, as well as parasols and sunbeds.
 There is a wide selection of other beaches on the outskirts of Nerja and a little further down the coast, all definitely well worth exploring.

 4. Nerja Caves (Cuevas de Nerja)

 The Cuevas de Nerja is a fascinating historic site to visit.
 The caves consist of a series of huge caverns which stretch for around five kilometres (three miles), with fascinating stalagmites and stalactites making unusual shapes and forms, in beautiful colours.
 In fact, the caves contain the largest stalagmite in the world, at 32 metres (105 feet) high.